 Rights in a Democracy

 Rights can be best defined as the claims that a citizen of a democratic state has over his fellow citizen, the government and the society that he/she lives in.
 These rights protect the individual from all the parties involved in a democratic state.
 Another important aspect of rights is that it gives equal status to minorities and saves them from the majority if they turn oppressive; to know that one has rights that he/she can depend upon for justice provides a sense of security and ease to citizens.
-Before we go on to exploring the what are our democratic rights of a citizen of India, let us first consider a situation in our class 9 Democratic Rights notes wherein there are no rights or power given to the common people.
+Before we go on to explore the what are our democratic rights of a citizen of India, let us first consider a situation in our class 9 Democratic Rights notes wherein there are no rights or power given to the common people.

 Must Read: Functions of the Parliament

 A Life without Rights

 Throughout modern times, we have witnessed the abuse of power against common people in both systematic and unsystematic ways.
 The Conduct of US forces in the aftermath of 9/11 when they detained around 600 people from around the globe, throwing them in Guantanamo bay is an example of infringement of democratic rights.
 Apart from the aforementioned situation, the ethnic massacre in Kosovo and the denial of democratic rights by the Kingdom of Saudi Arabia to its own citizens is a prominent example.
 Every day, we hear news from around the globe about such cases where common people are subjected to injustice and deprived of their democratic rights.
 Such cases highlight the importance of democratic rights in life on a citizen.

 We hope that through the aforementioned examples in our class 9 democratic rights notes, you now understand the vital presence of democratic rights in the life of a citizen.

 Let us now proceed in our class 9 democratic rights notes and understand what are the privileges and perks which one can avail of through the below mentioned democratic rights.